Understanding the Caregiving Crisis

 Since professional caregivers are in short supply, many families are either cobbling together a combination of professional caregivers and unpaid family caregivers to provide the support our loved ones need, or shouldering all of the care ourselves.

 On average, family members who care for an aging loved one are spending over $7,000 of our own money to provide this care.
 Every year.
-That’s $7,000 a year that’s coming out of the weekly budgets that keep our families afloat.
+That’s $7,000 a year that’s coming out of the budgets that keep our families afloat.
 Or it’s coming out of our savings for our own care needs after we retire.

 Factor in lost wages due to unpaid family leave (only 11 states plus Washington DC offer paid family leave programs), or lost jobs due to full-time care responsibilities, and that $7,000 hit hurts even more.